Umuts-Codes/fund-automation/README.md

 The system handles everything else fully automatically.

 <br>

-NOTE: This project operates in the background through a combination of jQuery-Ajax on the frontend and Python Flask backend functions, ensuring that all data is processed and transferred correctly.
+<p>NOTE:</p> This project operates in the background through a combination of jQuery-Ajax on the frontend and Python Flask backend functions, ensuring that all data is processed and transferred correctly.